WHO ARE WE?

 OUR COMMITMENT TO PROTECT YOUR PRIVACY

-When we refer to personal information we mean information or an opinion about you, from which you are, or may reasonably be, identified.
-The personal information we hold about you may also include credit information.
+When we refer to personal information, we mean information or an opinion about you, from which you are, or may reasonably be, identified.

-Credit information is information which is used to assess your eligibility to be provided with credit and may include any finance that you have outstanding, your repayment history in respect of that credit, and any defaults.
+Credit information is a subset of personal information, which is used to assess your eligibility to be provided with credit and may include any finance that you have outstanding, your repayment history in respect of that credit, and any defaults.
 Usually, credit information is exchanged between lenders and credit reporting bodies.

-Due to the nature of the services provided by us, some of the information we collect may be sensitive information, including details about your race or ethnic background.
-For example, you may be asked to provide information about whether or not you are an Aborigine or Torres Strait Islander or if you are applying for insurance we may ask you information about pre-existing medical conditions.
+Due to the nature of the services provided by us, some of the information collected may be sensitive information, including, but not limited to, details about your health or ethnic background.
+For example, you may be asked to provide information about whether or not you are an Aboriginal or Torres Strait Islander or if you are applying for insurance.
+In addition, you may be asked for information about pre-existing medical conditions.

-It is not common practice for us to collect other sensitive information about you (such as information about your health, religion, trade union membership, political opinion, sexual preference, or criminal record), unless such information is required in order to process an application for a loan.
-We will only collect sensitive information about you with your consent.
+It is not common practice for us to collect other sensitive information about you (such as information about your religion, trade union membership, political opinion, sexual preference, or criminal record), and we will only do so if such information is required for one or more of our functions or activities.